-Randolph NJ Restraining Order Violation Attorney
+Randolph Restraining Order Violation Attorney

 Domestic Violence Defense Lawyers in Morris County, New Jersey

 New Jersey prosecutors take restraining order violations very seriously.
 If a restraining order was issued against you and you later violated the terms of the restraining order, you could be looking at severe penalties, including prison time.
 However, an experienced restraining order attorney may be able to help you avoid the most serious consequences.
 Whether you are accused of violating a Temporary Restraining Order or a Final Restraining Order, it is imperative that you understand the consequences of being convicted and craft a compelling defense of your innocence.
 Don’t get caught off-guard by the charges against you.
-At The Tormey Law Firm, our highly experienced criminal and restraining order defense attorneys have successfully defended countless clients in domestic violence matters in Hanover, Florham Park, Boonton, Chester, Morris Township, and throughout Morris County.
+At our firm, our highly experienced criminal and restraining order defense attorneys have successfully defended countless clients in domestic violence matters in Hanover, Florham Park, Boonton, Chester, Morris Township, and throughout Morris County.
 To discuss your restraining order violation case, contact us today at (908) 336-5008 for a cost-free consultation, or schedule an appointment at our Morristown office.
 One of our Morris County restraining order attorneys is standing by to answer your questions.

 Violation of a Restraining Order in New Jersey: N.J.S.A.
 2C:29-9